 You may be interested to know of a scheme run by a group of Livery Companies, led the the Honourable Company of Air Pilots which provides students of secondary schools and academies in the Inner London Boroughs the opportunity to experience a day visit to a British Gliding Association (BGA) school.
 If you would like your school to get involved with this scheme, you can find out more here

-If you are thinking of applying for a scholarship in 2018, you may well find the information below helpful in understanding what is involved.
+If you are thinking of applying for a scholarship, you may well find the information below helpful in understanding what is involved.